(de Quervain Thyroiditis; Giant Cell Thyroiditis; Granulomatous Thyroiditis)

 Subacute thyroiditis is an acute inflammatory disease of the thyroid probably caused by a virus.
 Symptoms include fever and thyroid tenderness.
 Initial hyperthyroidism is common, sometimes followed by a transient period of hypothyroidism.
 Diagnosis is clinical and with thyroid function tests.
 Treatment is with high doses of NSAIDs or with corticosteroids.
 The disease usually resolves spontaneously within months.

 History of an antecedent viral URI is common.
-Histologic studies show less lymphocytic infiltration of the thyroid than in Hashimoto’s thyroiditis or silent thyroiditis, but there is characteristic giant cell infiltration, PMNs, and follicular disruption.
+Histologic studies show less lymphocytic infiltration of the thyroid than in Hashimoto thyroiditis or silent lymphocytic thyroiditis, but there is characteristic giant cell infiltration, polymorphonuclear lymphocytes, and follicular disruption.

 There is pain in the anterior neck and fever of 37.8° to 38.3° C. Neck pain characteristically shifts from side to side and may settle in one area, frequently radiating to the jaw and ears.
 It is often confused with dental pain, pharyngitis, or otitis and is aggravated by swallowing or turning of the head.
 Symptoms of hyperthyroidism are common early in the disease because of hormone release from the disrupted follicles.
 There is more lassitude and prostration than in other thyroid disorders.
 On physical examination, the thyroid is asymmetrically enlarged, firm, and tender.

 Discomfort is treated with high doses of aspirin or NSAIDs.
-In severe and protracted cases, corticosteroids (eg, prednisone 30 to 40 mg po once/day, gradually decreasing the dose over 3 to 4 wk) eradicate all symptoms within 48 h.
+In severe and protracted cases, corticosteroids (eg, prednisone 15 to 30 mg po once/day, gradually decreasing the dose over 3 to 4 wk) eradicate all symptoms within 48 h.

-Bothersome hyperthyroid symptoms may be treated with a short course of a β -blocker.
+Bothersome hyperthyroid symptoms may be treated with a short course of a beta-blocker.
 If hypothyroidism is pronounced or persists, thyroid hormone replacement therapy may be required, rarely permanently.

 Manifestations are usually fever, neck pain, and an enlarged, tender thyroid.

-Treatment is with NSAIDs plus sometimes corticosteroids and/or a β-blocker.
+Treatment is with NSAIDs plus sometimes corticosteroids and/or a beta-blocker.

 aspirinNo US brand name